AlvinXu0311/C/README.md

 # C
-These are my #C codes
+These are my #C related class codes.